John Henry Hirst: Stoke Road Drinking Fountain, Bristol, 1877

 This drinking fountain on Stoke Road, Bristol, is a Grade II listed building.
-It is intended for people and animals, was commissioned from Hirst by the Royal Bath and West of England Society, and paid for by the show's entrance fees.
+It is intended for people and animals, was commissioned from Hirst by the Royal Bath and West of England Society, and paid for by its showground's entrance fees.
 It is made of granite, Portland stone, Bath stone, and iron.
 It is a rectangular structure, made mainly of Bath stone.
 The plinth is of Portland stone, and the dressings are of granite, Mansfield stone and Pennant stone.
 Historic England describes it as: "[a] large rectangular stele with a Pennant apron in front of the plinth with a granite basin, Mansfield moulding to a semicircular arch with a large key above the slate plaque; granite frieze with terracotta animal heads, heavy cornice and sloping top".
 It was the mayor of Bristol, George Edwards, who unveiled the fountain in 1877.
 The frieze features the heads of a cow, horse and bull, with rams' heads at each end; all made of painted cast iron, and fixed onto polished red granite.
 There is a red granite basin with a scallop-shell keystone above, for the main tap, and below are troughs for animals.